New Interim Dean Named for Kent State’s Honors College

 Palmer will serve as interim dean of the Honors College from Aug.
 1, 2012, through June 30, 2013.
 He succeeds Donald Williams, Ph.D., professor of economics at Kent State, who is taking a year-long sabbatical in Luxembourg and returning to teaching.

-“Don Palmer’s service will bring stability, wisdom and experience to the college, while allowing us to conduct a national search for the next dean,” Diacon says.
+“Don Palmer’s service will bring stability, wisdom and experience to the college, while allowing us to conduct a national search for the next dean,” Diacon said.
 “My deepest thanks go to Don Williams for a job well done in the Honors College, and I wish him the best on his upcoming sabbatical in Europe.
 Our honors students are indeed fortunate to have the ‘two Dons’ in their lives.”

 Palmer joined Kent State in 1974 as assistant professor of geology.
 He earned a bachelor’s degree from Occidental College in Los Angeles, and master’s and doctorate degrees from Princeton University.
 Palmer served as director of the Water Resources Research Institute at Kent State from 1987 to 1993.
 He has been honored with the Kent State University Alumni Award for Teaching and the university’s Distinguished Honors Faculty Award.